rajkorde/ExamGPTCloud/README.md

   - Secrets are uploaded from a .env file to SSM using a python script.
 - Frontend:
   - Front end deployment is currently manual.
 Build React app (npm run build) and deploy to S3 bucket configured for static website hosting through AWS Console (or aws s3 sync)
-  - Note: SES can currently only send mails to pre-verified email addresses since I dont have production access yet
+  - Note: SES can currently only send mails to pre-verified email addresses since I don't have production access yet.
+Alternatively, switch to a cloud based service like SendGrid.

-## 12. Incomplete work
+## 12. Future work

 - Work: Email delivery to pre-verified addresses only due to staging access.